-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety, PHSE and International Primary Curriculum.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety, PHSE and our Greenfield Curriculum.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our pupils to make choices safely; for example:

 - Key Stage Two children present their achievements and targets at parents evenings

 - Choices around the participation in extra-curricular activities

 - Choices about which charities our school will support each year

 -Vulnerable pupils are protected and stereotypes challenged.
 A strong anti-bullying culture is embedded in the school and any form of bullying is challenged and addressed.

 -Pupils have key roles and responsibilities in school e.g. Key Stage playground leaders, Y6/Class Reception Buddies, Class and School Councillors and Healthy School Ambassadors.